 - What time is best for your child to start homework?

-- When is she at her peak energy level after school?
+- When are they at their peak energy level after school?

-- Does he prefer working in a noisy or quiet environment?
+- Do they prefer working in a noisy or quiet environment?

-- What kind of snacks does she like to eat while doing homework?
+- What kind of snacks do they like to eat while doing homework?

-- Can he work fast and furiously, or does he need constant breaks to accomplish his best work?
+- Can they work fast and furiously, or do they need constant breaks to accomplish their best work?

-- Does she need music to keep her on task or does background noise work better?
+- Does your child need music to keep on task or does background noise work better?

-- Does he prefer to work alone or in the presence of someone else?
+- Do they prefer to work alone or in the presence of someone else?

-- Which subject is the easiest for her?
+- Which subject is the easiest for them?
 Which takes the longest?
-Which subject does she like to start with?
+Which subject do they like to start with?

-- Does he need to move around to different spots in the house to keep his effort level up?
+- Do they need to move around to different spots in the house to keep their energy level up?

-If you help your child create a profile that taps into her strengths and needs, you can provide her with strategies and resources that will help with time management skills and benefit her long after her homework days are behind her.
+If you help your child create a profile that taps into their strengths and needs, you can provide them with strategies and resources that will help with time management skills and benefit them long after their homework days are behind them.

 Leslie Josel is the Principal of Order out of Chaos, an organizing consulting firm specializing in student organizing.
-She is the author of What’s the Deal with Teens and Time Management and the creator of the award-winning Academic Planner: A Tool for Time Management.
-To learn more, visit www.orderoochaos.com.
+She is the author of several books including the recently published How to Do It Now Because It’s Not Going Away.
+To learn more, visit www.orderoochaos.com